-Have you ever come to the end of a busy and stressful day and realised you were living on autopilot?
-You did not breathe properly (or focus on breathing at all) and were not aware of yourself?
-You aren’t alone.
-This happens to a lot of us.
+It happens to a lot of us.
 We get so deeply connected to our daily routines, so fixated on what’s next on our to-do list that we disconnect from ourselves.
 We forget to stop and smell the roses, so to speak.
-There’s a way we can hit the pause button and take control of ourselves and our surroundings and it’s called mindfulness.
+However, there’s a way we can hit the pause button and take control of ourselves and our surroundings and it’s called mindfulness.

 Sounds good but still impossible?
 Our minds are not used to slowing down and it seems to be hard to just “switch off” and be aware.
 Right?
 The good news is that mindfulness is not about stopping your thoughts, it’s about watching them.